steffenbrand/curr-curr/README.md

         $exchangeRate->getRate();
     }
 } catch (ExchangeRatesRequestFailedException $e) {
+    // webservice might not be present
-    // this might fail, since we rely on a webservice } catch (ExchangeRatesMappingFailedException $e) {
+} catch (ExchangeRatesMappingFailedException $e) {
-    // this might fail, since the webservice might change }
+    // webservice might not deliver what we expect
+}
 ```